Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 The first of your 3 days in Tokyo is coming to an end!
 I think you’re almost ready for dinner just about now, but muster up your leftover energy because you still have a shrine to visit!
 It’s right there across the road from Takeshita Street, so don’t be lazy and get out there.

-It’s called Meiji Jingu and straight away you’ll see that it’s not just a shrine, but a gorgeous, forested park.
+It’s called Meiji Jingu, a Shinto shrine surrounded by a gorgeous, forested park that feels like a peaceful retreat.
 Actually, you won’t immediately even see the shrine, because it’s about a 10-minute walk through the forest to get to the shrine from any of the gates.

 Tip: Read about shrine etiquette in my guide to Japan’s best temples and shrines.